ChrisHoyer/pyAltiumLib/docs/source/fileformat/Primitives_SchLib.rst

 ****************************
 Component pin, including line, name and number.

-The parameters of this record are given a :ref:`ParameterCollection`.
-This collection includes the default parameters :ref:`SchCommonParameter` and the following parameters:
+The parameters of this record are given a :ref:`SchRecord`.
+This collection includes the default parameters :ref:`SchCommonParameter` as binary type :ref:`SchBinaryPin`.
+Some additional parameter are stored in a seperate

+ and the following parameters:

 .. list-table::
    :header-rows: 1